-Born in 1970, Winnipeg, Bradley Harms received his BFA from the University of Calgary in 1996 and his Masters of Fine Arts from the prestigious School of the Art Institute of Chicago in 2004.
+Bradley Harms received his BFA from the University of Calgary and his Masters of Fine Arts from the prestigious School of the Art Institute of Chicago.
 Harms has exhibited extensively throughout Canada, as well as on the international stage, including Chicago, New York, San Francisco, Miami, Munich, Sydney, Singapore, and Tokyo.
-His artwork has been exhibited throughout North America and Europe, and his paintings can be found in many public collections such as the Canada Council’s Art Bank (Ottawa, ON), Alberta Foundation for the Arts (Edmonton, AB), the Nickle Arts Museum (Calgary, AB), University of Western Sydney (Sydney, Australia), Foreign Affairs + International Trade Canada (Ottawa, ON) and Glenbow Museum (Calgary, AB), to name a few.
+Additionally, his artwork has been exhibited throughout North America and Europe, and can be found in many public collections such as the Canada Council’s Art Bank (Ottawa, ON), Alberta Foundation for the Arts (Edmonton, AB), the Nickle Arts Museum (Calgary, AB), University of Western Sydney (Sydney, Australia), Foreign Affairs + International Trade Canada (Ottawa, ON) and Glenbow Museum (Calgary, AB), to name a few.

 Harms’ paintings continue to explore painting as a tool with which to address contemporary experience.
 Very close attention is paid to the material aspect of painting, which exudes a sense of technological awareness.
-The paintings are contemporary objects with seams and edges that are confined and exacted.
+As a result, the paintings are contemporary objects with seams and edges that are confined and exacted.
 The surfaces are painted with mechanical conviction, undoubtedly borrowing from the tropes of digital art.
-Though Harms “…enjoy(s) this mimicry, I eschew machine techniques by hand applying the delicately modulated lines, thereby trumping the manufactured aesthetic with the hand-made.”

 “The precision of the lines themselves hint at technology, where the gesture repeated forms elaborate and complex systems, flipping between surface assertion and spatial invitation.
 These accumulations hint at endlessness, as they exceed the viewer’s visual awareness; a contemplation of modernism is transferred into a more frighteningly contemporary construct.
 Unlike the modernist impulse, they are not intended to be reductive but additive in nature, subsequently allowing for a field of discourse that is open-ended and reflective of our techno-driven ability to process vast amounts of information: the simple relationships of very complex systems.”